 Cerity loves working with small businesses, like car wash owners and plenty of other industries, including one-person independent contractors, cleaning services, service businesses, and more.
 Our workers’ compensation insurance for car wash businesses is fast, affordable, and designed to be flexible.

 If you need car wash insurance to cover your workers’ comp needs, get essential workers’ comp insurance from Cerity for as low as $20 per month.
-Pay monthly like a subscription.
 Pay only for what you need.
 Take a look at how affordable car washing insurance is with us.
 To get a free quote online, visit our workers’ comp quote tool or you can reach out to us to talk to us about workers’ comp for your business.